-To define what sin gives the Holy Spirit maximum leverage to do what only He can, convict people of sin and show them their need of Christ (see John 16:8).
+When you tell a person what sin is (Defining sin) the Holy Spirit maximum leverage to do what only He can, convict people of sin and show them their need of Christ (see John 16:8).
 In Matthew chapter five, Jesus revealed the spiritual nature of sin.
-A person must realize he has sinned before he can be saved from it’s consequences.
+A person must realize he has sinned before he can be saved from its consequences.

 “The plain truth is that a right knowledge of sin lies at the root of all saving Christianity.
 Without it, such doctrines as justification, conversion, sanctification, are ‘words and names’ which convey no meaning to the mind.